-Setting Description Factory Default Weight Fair The Moxa switch has 4 priority queues.
-In the weight fair Weight Fair scheme, an 8, 4, 2, 1 weighting is applied to the four priorities.
-This approach prevents the lower priority frames from being starved of opportunity for transmission with only a slight delay to the higher priority frames Strict In the Strict-priority scheme, all top-priority frames egress a port until that priority's frames egress.
+Setting Description Factory Default Weight Fair The Moxa switch has 8 priority queues.
+In the weight fair scheme, a 16, 14, 12, 10, 8, 4, 2, 1 weighting is applied to the four priorities.
+This approach prevents the lower priority frames from being starved of opportunity for transmission with only a slight delay to the higher priority frames -Weight Fair Strict In the Strict-priority scheme, all top-priority frames egress a port until that priority's frames egress.
 This approach can cause the lower priorities to be starved of opportunity for transmitting frames but ensures that all high priority frames will egress the switch as soon as possible.